rafaelrojasmiliani/dokg-creation-example/readme.md

 # Problem

-This repo is test bed for solving the following problem
+This repo is test bed for solving the following problem:

-Given a ROS project, with several package.
-It is required to generate the binary deb pacakges of a given subset of packages.
+Given a ROS project, with several packages, it is required to generate the binary deb pacakges of a given subset of packages.

 The motiviation is to avoid share important code.

-In this quick tutorial I want to show you how to generate a deb package from scratch that will install a binary executable in the target system.

-To do this with a ROS package see [here](https://gist.github.com/awesomebytes/196eab972a94dd8fcdd69adfe3bd1152) and [here](https://bloom.readthedocs.io/en/0.5.10/) and [here](https://github.com/carlosmccosta/ros_development_tools/blob/master/catkin/create_deb_files_for_ros_packages.md)

 # Introduction

-A `.deb` file is an `ar` archive that contains data.
+A `.deb` file is an [`ar` file](https://en.wikipedia.org/wiki/Ar_(Unix)) that contains folders and file in the same way a `.zip` does.

-Internally, a deb package contains a collection of folders that mimics a typical Linux file system, such as /usr, /usr/bin, /opt and so on.
+The `.deb` packages contain a collection of folders that mimics a typical Linux file system, such as `/usr`, `/usr/bin`, `/opt` and so on.
 A file put in one of those directories will be copied to the same location in the actual file system during installation.

-# Anatomy of a deb package

-The most important one is the control file, which stores the information about the deb package and the program it installs.

-## Control File

-On the outside instead, all deb package files follow a specific naming
+All deb packages files follow a specific naming
 convention:
 ```
 <name>_<version>-<revision>_<architecture>.deb